 Whether considered on a Cash Flow, NOI, Net Present Value or Building Valuation basis, participating in the Property Assessed Clean Energy program can enhance your property’s value and your tenant's satisfaction.

 PACE - good for the country, the environment and business.

 Houston and Fort Bend County PACE Districts

-The City of Houston and Fort Bend County have now established a PACE districts.
-Properties located in Fort Bend County, the City of Houston and the Houston Extraterritorial Jurisdiction of can now access the PACE program.
+The City of Houston and Fort Bend County have now established PACE districts.
+Properties located in Fort Bend County, the City of Houston and the Houston Extraterritorial Jurisdiction can now access the PACE program.
 It should be noted that the Houston ETJ does not include cities within the Houston ETJ, other than Houston.
 For instance, the City of Bellaire, Piney Point and Jersey Village are not eligible for PACE.
-There are about 26 smaller cities surrounded by the much larger Houston ETJ.
+There are about 26 excluded smaller cities surrounded by the much larger Houston ETJ.

 When a county approves a PACE district it is simple to know if your property is in a PACE district.
 However, it is more complex for the Houston area.
 To see if your property is in the Houston City Limits or the Houston ETJ ("in the Houston PACE District"), please go to our FAQ page for instructions and click there or CLICK HERE and type in your address.

 Case Studies of typical PACE projects may be found by clicking HERE.